fritzthecap/ffmpeg-scripts/README.md

 Every script displays its purpose and commandline-syntax when called without arguments.
 The scripts were written for the MP4 video format.

-Some of the scripts call other scripts.
+Some of the scripts call other scripts, thus you should stand in the scripts directory when launching one.
-Most of them expect a video-directory where .MP4 (or .mp4) files are to be processed.
+Most of the scripts expect a video-directory containing .MP4 (or .mp4) files that are to be processed.

 ----